 Local Places That Sell Pumpkins

 The best local places to buy pumpkins are farmers markets and pumpkin patches.
-These places tend to have the widest variety of pumpkins which means you’ll be able to find all different kinds, like Cinderella pumpkins, white pumpkins, and bottle gourds.
+These places tend to have the most extensive variety of pumpkins, which means you’ll be able to find all different kinds, like Cinderella pumpkins, white pumpkins, and bottle gourds.

-- Farmers markets often sell pumpkins, whether locally grown or not.
-This makes for a quick and easy stop.
-Check your local paper or community bulletin board for locations and times.
+- Farmers markets often sell pumpkins in fall, whether locally grown or not.
+Check your local newspaper, city website’s event calendar, or community bulletin board for locations and times.

-- Pumpkin patches are popular spots for family outings.
-Families are often able to make a day of it at pumpkin patches because these often have additional activities like apple slinging, corn mazes, and hay rides.
+- Pumpkin patches are popular spots for family outings and often have additional activities like apple slinging, corn mazes, and hay rides.
 Keep an eye out as well for special events, like food festivals, at your local pumpkins patch.
 Look at the Pumpkin Patches and More website to find a pumpkin patch near you.

 National Retailers That Sell Pumpkins

-These large retail stores carry mostly medium and large sized pumpkins, which are good for carving and baking.
-Click the store name to navigate to their store locator page and find a store near you.
+These large retail stores carry mostly medium and large-sized pumpkins, which are good for carving and baking.
+Of these chains, Walmart and ALDI tend to have the lowest prices on pumpkins.
+Select the store name to navigate to their store locator page and find a store near you.